 “Reeves County comprises 2,626 square miles of land with flat and undulating terrain in its northern part and mountainous topography in the extreme south.
-Altitudes, including those in the Davis Mountains, vary from 2,538 to 4,210 feet above sea level.
+Altitudes, including those in the casino games baccarat, vary from 2,538 to 4,210 feet above sea level.
 The Barrilla Hills rise abruptly with steep slopes to a height of 150 to 200 feet above the surrounding plain.
 About 85 percent of the county is covered by a broad gently-sloping plain topped by outwash material from the mountains.”

 “The entire county is drained by the Pecos River.
 The main tributaries are Salt and Toyah creeks and Four Mile, Horsehead, and Salt draws.
 Two lakes provide water for recreation and irrigation: Red Bluff Reservoir on the Pecos River in extreme northwestern Reeves County and Balmorhea Lake in the southwest.”